Plainfield Trash Facts

 The real levers

 Concern only matters to the permitting agencies when it is filed the way the law recognizes.
-There are four legally meaningful paths.
-The first two are DEEP; the third is a tool usable in either forum; the fourth is the Siting Council.
+The paths below are the legally meaningful ones.
+The first two are DEEP, the third is usable in either forum, and the last two are the Siting Council routes that are live right now in Petition No. 1719.

-The four legally recognized ways to be counted, and when each is available.
+The legally recognized ways to be counted, and when each is available.

 LeverWho can use itWhen